50.002 Computation Structures

 Detailed Learning Objectives

-These objectives aim to equip students with the ability to not only understand the inner workings of the Beta CPU but also to effectively address and resolve issues that may arise during its operation, especially those related to the CPU’s datapath and control mechanisms.
+These objectives aim to equip us with the ability to not only understand the inner workings of the Beta CPU but also to effectively address and resolve issues that may arise during its operation, especially those related to the CPU’s datapath and control mechanisms.

 In this chapter, we’ll focus on understanding and fixing problems in the Beta CPU, specifically looking at its datapath.
 We’ll learn how to find out which datapath might be faulty using simple testing software to spot these issues, and figure out what code changes can help when parts of the system aren’t working correctly.
 Our goal is about getting to know the Beta CPU datapath better and being able to fix it whenever possible.
 We will also learn how to handle interrupts in Beta datapath.